carini599/project_disaster_response/README.md

 The TFIDF-transformed messages are then used to train a Multiple Output Classifier, which is based on a Random Forrest Classifier.
 To improve results, GridSearch is used to find the best results for certain parameters.

 The model is finally displayed in a flask web app, where the user can enter potential messages which then are classified according to the ML model.
+The web app also gives an overview over the training dataset.

 ## File Descriptions <a name="files"></a>